usharesoft/appcenter-docs/admin/en/source/pages/install/repository-shared-storage.rst

 		.. code-block:: shell

 			cd /mnt
-			chown -R glassfish:glassfish .
+			chown -R tomcat:tomcat .

-	7. Confirm you can create a file on /mnt as user glassfish.
+	7. Confirm you can create a file on /mnt as user tomcat.
 Then perform the following:

 		.. code-block:: shell